 Where: Davis Wright Tremaine LLP, 1201 Third Ave., Floor 22, Seattle, WA 98101

-RSVP: through Big Tent (preferred if you are a MAMAS member) or by email to email@example.com.
-Please identify if you will attend in person in Seattle or if you will participate by phone.
+RSVP: via Big Tent (preferred for MAMAS members) or email to firstname.lastname@example.org.
+Please say if you will attend in person or participate by phone.

 For those who cannot attend in person, we offer the option to participate by phone.